-These Sourdough Discard Tortillas are made with butter for a soft, fluffy, and flavorful tortilla that's perfect for taco night.
-Made with only 5 ingredients and ready in just over an hour, these homemade sourdough tortillas require no kneading and are make ahead-friendly.
+These Sourdough Discard Tortillas are soft, fluffy, and flavorful - perfect for taco night!
+With just 5 ingredients and no kneading, they're ready in just about an hour and are make ahead-friendly.

 Disclaimer: Some links throughout this post are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can learn more by visiting my Affiliate Disclosure Page.